trentlarson/endorser-ch/README.md

 - 90 1 fix deploy issues: npm ci & prune (in deploy.sh) and babel (above)
 - 90 1 run prod in prod mode (ie. not: npm run dev)
 - 85 0 fix error: user claims & confirmations not showing (currently by non-subject should be by issuer)
-- 85 0 remove "subject" from terminology in code; prefer "agent"
+- 85 0 remove "subject" from terminology in code; prefer "agent" (Why?) (... or did I change JoinClaim?)
 - 85 1 convert all response dates to ISO format (including zone)
 - 85 1 look into the action & tenure & role results from "ClaimsAndConfirmations" and make sure the top-level list organization makes sense
 - 85 0 deploy from git rather than from local?
 (It's all public.)